-Image courtesy of Stewart MacArthur
+Image courtesy of Stewart MacArthur 'In A Rut'.

 The English Revolution of the mid 17th Century gave rise to many factions within local community and society such as the Levellers, Ranters, Diggers to name but a few.
 A group even perhaps an early form of a movement with beginnings of a view that stable governance (as opposed to state interference) and peace within state as a goal, could not only be achievable, but profitable and sustainable.

 The Desire for war was now seen among many as unnatural and an intrusion on locality by the state imposed upon them, peace was seen as desirable and more beneficial to local communities.

 What can be seen as a peaceable army, a neutralist approach or localism through association, we see at the beginnings of the English Revolution in 1642.
 In many local counties; in fact a total of 22 counties in all developed pacts to demilitarise the inhabitants within.
 These groups of middle gentry, priests, yeomen, keepers of the peace and local folk came to be known as Clubmen.

 We see in Shropshire in 1644 a report in the Parliamentary Mercurius Britannicus an early rejection of the position now put upon the generality of civilians in the County of Shropshire by King and Parliament.

 Mercurius Britannicus, Monday, Jan.
 6, to Friday, 10, 1644-5.